Installation¶

 uv pip install caliscope

-The standard install includes the calibration pipeline (intrinsic and extrinsic) and the scripting API (caliscope.api) — everything except the PySide6 desktop interface and 3D visualization.
+The standard install includes the calibration pipeline (intrinsic and extrinsic) and the scripting API (caliscope.api).
+The [gui] extra adds the PySide6 desktop interface, 3D visualization, and ONNX pose tracking.

 Installation may take a moment as some dependencies are large.

-ONNX model inference via onnxruntime is included in both install targets.
+ONNX model inference via onnxruntime ships with the [gui] extra.
 See Custom ONNX Trackers for details.

 5. Launch from the command line¶